 Call agents working for a medical answering service must be fully trained in following security policies and procedures related to HIPAA compliance.
 This includes cybersecurity awareness training and learning the proper reporting protocols and contingency plans in case of a data breach.

 Continual Monitoring for HIPAA Compliance

 Compliance is an ongoing process.
 Medical answering service providers should continue to monitor call center practices and updated policies to ensure that security and privacy measures are effective.
-The agency may choose to appoint and HIPAA compliance officer who provides dedicated oversight to this area of responsibility.
+The agency may choose to appoint a HIPAA compliance officer who provides dedicated oversight to this area of responsibility.